-The time had now come for Gary Hall to win his first Olympic gold, while also being the first to go below 4:30.
-The catch with this plan was being the favorite.
+The time had now come for Gary Hall to win his first Olympic gold and be the first to go below 4:30.
+The catch with this plan was that he was the favorite.
 It’s easier to chase than to be chased.
-During the 200 meters butterfly race, he was able to complete his own race in the shadow of the giant Spitz.
+During the 200m butterfly race, he was able to complete his own race in the shadow of the giant Spitz.
 But today Hall was in the spotlight.
-He was the big topic of discussion in the US – well, in the Olympic village as a whole.
-Being the favorite made Hall so nervous that he couldn’t eat a single thing throughout the entire day.
+He was the big topic of discussion in not only the U.S., but in the Olympic village as a whole.
+Being the favorite made Hall so nervous that he couldn’t eat a single thing the entire day.

-Even though the differences were significant in the qualifying races, several good swimmers had qualified to the final.
-Europe fielded the 16-year-old Hungarian Andreas Hargitay and the 1970 European champion, Gunnar Larsson from Sweden.
-Larsson, from the city of Malmö, had won the European championship gold medal with 4:36 and had trained hard ever since; for instance, in California, where he’d trained with and competed against swimmers who were better than the ones back home in the sparsely populated northern end of Europe.
+Even though the differences were significant in the qualifying races, several good swimmers had qualified for the final.
+Europe fielded the 16-year-old Hungarian Andreas Hargitay and the 1970 European champion, Swede Gunnar Larsson from the city of Malmö.
+Larsson had won the European championship gold medal in 4:36 and had trained hard ever since.
+In California, he’d trained with and competed against swimmers who were better than the ones back home in the sparsely populated northern end of Europe.

-Hall, Hargitay and Larsson were all athletes with the bodies of modern swimmers, broad shoulders and between 6’1’’ and 6’2’’ in height.
-The one standing out was Florida swimmer Tim McKee, who was only 5’8’’ and was ranked number two in the world after Hall, after having achieved a time of 4:32 earlier that summer.
+Hall, Hargitay and Larsson were all athletes with the bodies of modern swimmers: broad shoulders and standing between 6’1’’ and 6’2’’ in height.
+The one outlier was Florida swimmer Tim McKee, who was only 5’8’’ and was ranked number two in the world after Hall, after he’d achieved a time of 4:32 earlier that summer.

-Suffering from being so nervous, Gary Hall decided to go all in and his strong butterfly swim gave him a spectacular lead.
-He was almost two seconds before the swimmer in second place, Hargitay, on 58.38 when he turned.
-McKee was almost four seconds behind Hall, and Larsson appeared completely lost as he was five seconds behind.
+After suffering from being so nervous, Gary Hall decided to go all in and his strong butterfly swim gave him a spectacular lead.
+He was almost two seconds ahead of the swimmer in second place, Hargitay, at 58.38 when he turned.
+McKee was almost four seconds behind Hall, and Larsson appeared completely lost, as he was five seconds behind.
 Hall fought on and he was 1.5 seconds below his world record pace after the backstroke.
 Hargitay and McKee turned alongside each other four seconds behind, whereas Gunnar Larsson was only sixth and not even the best Swede, as Hasse Ljungberg was fourth.
 Larsson was 8.5 seconds behind Hall.
-This almost corresponds to 15 meters and at this point, only 200 meters remained of the race.
+This almost corresponds to 15 meters and at this point, only 200 meters remained in the race.

-Breaststroke is the slowest swimming style and it’s also the part of a medley race where you can gain – or lose – the most time.
-Breaststroke was also Gary Hall’s weakest style and probably the main reason for why he was so nervous.
-At the same time, breaststroke was Gunnar Larsson’s strongest style, together with freestyle, where he’d broken the 400 meters world record with 4:02.6 two years before.
+Breaststroke is the slowest swimming style, and it’s also the part of a medley race where you can gain (or lose) the most time.
+Breaststroke was also Gary Hall’s weakest style and probably the main reason why he was so nervous.
+At the same time, breaststroke was Gunnar Larsson’s strongest style (along with freestyle)—he’d broken the 400m world record with 4:02.6 two years before.

 When Hall came up after his underwater pull, he experienced a very unpleasant oxygen debt.
 He’d hit the wall.
 Keeled over.
-He knew that he had a big lead, but he also knew that he had almost 200 meters left to go outside his comfort zone and that he was followed by a pack of hungry wolves.
+He knew that he had a big lead, but he also knew that he had almost 200 meters left to go outside his comfort zone and that he was being followed by a pack of hungry wolves.
 Hall had made a beginner’s mistake.
-After a catastrophic breaststroke of 1:25.72, he’d lost his lead to McKee, who managed to do 1:19.25.
+After a catastrophic breaststroke time of 1:25.72, he’d lost his lead to McKee, who managed to do 1:19.25.
 Larsson was still outside the podium after the breaststroke, but his 1:17.50 wasn’t just the fastest breaststroke distance ever, it also put him in a position to fight for a medal.